Die Entführung aus dem Serail: Composition

 Mozart received the libretto from Stephanie on 29 July 1781.
 He had few opportunities to compose professionally during the summer and he set to work on the libretto at a very rapid pace, finishing three major numbers in just two days.
 A letter to his father Leopold indicates he was excited about the prospect of having his opera performed in Vienna and worked enthusiastically on his project.

 At first Mozart thought he needed to finish his opera in only two months, because tentative plans were made to perform it at the September visit of the Russian Grand Duke Paul (son of Catherine the Great and heir to the Russian throne).
 However, it was ultimately decided to perform operas by Gluck instead, giving Mozart more time.

 It was around this time that Mozart articulated his views about the role of the composer and the librettist in the preparation of an opera.
 He wrote to his father (13 October 1781):

 It would seem that something along these lines did happen—that is, Mozart decided to play a major role in the shaping of the libretto, insisting that Stephanie make changes for dramatic and musical effect.
 On 26 September Mozart wrote:

 Mozart was evidently quite pleased to have in Stephanie a librettist who would listen to him.
-The September 26 letter also says:
+The same letter also says:

 With the delays for rewriting, the composition took several more months.
 The premiere took place on 16 July 1782, at the Burgtheater in Vienna.